haileytapia/portfolio/ScheduleRecurringOutlookEvent.md

 {: .no_toc }

 Mar 7, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

 Use the calendar and scheduling component of [Outlook on the web](https://outlook.live.com/owa/) to automatically create multiple instances of the same event.
 You can also add virtual meetings to an event using Outlook's integration with Microsoft Teams.

-To schedule a recurring event with an optional Teams meeting in Outlook on the web, follow these steps:
+To schedule a recurring event with an optional Teams meeting in Outlook on the web:

 1. Select <img src="https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/b605976b77ed8b106d53eff3c43163a804e976b0e23edd2c.png" width="15"> **Calendar** from the navigation menu.